Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Background and related work

 \subsubsection{Physics-informed neural networks (PINNs)}

 \citet{raissi2019physics} made a pioneering work combining PDE information and neural networks, called PINNs, by adding loss to monitor how much the output satisfies the equations.
 PINNs can be used to solve forward and inverse problems and extract physical states from measurements~\citep{pang2019fpinns,mao2020physics,cai2021flow}.
 However, PINNs' outputs should be functions of space because PINNs rely on automatic differentiation to obtain loss regarding PDEs.
 This design constraint significantly limits the model's generalization ability because the solution of a PDE could be entirely different when the shape of the domain or boundary condition changes.
+Besides, the loss reflecting PDEs helps models learn physics at training time; however, prediction by PINN models can be out of physics because of lacking PDE information inside the model.
 Therefore, these methods are not applicable in building models that are generalizable over shape and boundary condition variations.
+As seen in \Secref{sec:method}, our model contains PDE information inside and does not take absolute positions of vertices, thus resulting in high generalizability (See \Figref{fig:fluid_results}).